wenet-e2e/speech-synthesis-paper/papers/README.md

 # Paper List
-List of papers not just about speech synthesis.
+List of papers not just about speech synthesis 😀.

 <h2>Content</h2>